adreena/carnd-adv-lane-lines/writeup_template.md

 With pixel-threshold of 50 pixels, I decide to whether adjust my center-line based on new findings or not.
 If the condition met in a slide, center-lines are adjusted to the average point of these pixels which enables me to capture curves more precisley.
 All the good points are collected as a list and passed to polyfit to generate coefficents for drawing left & right lines.

 During my experminets on different frames such as printing warped images and detected lines, I noticed high illuminations and dark shadows affect the number of pixels significanlty, which plays a major part in detecting the lines.
-After some research I found *Gamma Correction* to brighten up the images as the ratio of the pixels starts increasing, this modification helps lane line get brighter and sobelx and hls can pick them up in their binary transforms.
+After some research I found **Gamma Correction** to brighten up the images as the `ratio of the white-pixels` starts increasing.
+White ratio is the number of white pixels over the total number of pixels in an image, its value was pretty stable around ~3-4%  for good frames and starts rising up as noisy areas approach such as illuminated pavements.
+This step helps lane-line get brighter and sobelx and hls can pick them up in their binary transforms.

 I also used Gamma Correction for the challenge video to make it darker, and it performed much better comparing in detecting lines in the lower half of the images.